babystar-5/BabyStar-5/README.md

 ### 🌟 **About Me**

-Seasoned and results-driven project manager from Ukraine with 7+ years of experience in web development & AI engineering and then 2+ years leading New-Star Teams in delivering complex, high-impact IT projects.
+Seasoned and results-driven project manager from Ukraine with 9+ years of experience in web development & AI engineering and then 2+ years leading Baby-Star Teams in delivering complex, high-impact IT projects.

 Adept at managing cross-functional teams, improving workflows, and delivering solutions on time and within budget.